12 Fully Funded Summer Programs for International High School Students

 Location: Virtual or in-person at various locations in the United States

-Program dates: 3 weeks between June - August.
+Program dates: 3 weeks between June and August.
 Exact dates vary by exchange country

 Application deadline: Varies by exchange country